LittleString/Tinkery/README.md

     * Want more details?
 Click the item's icon in the info panel to open its wiki page in a new tab.
 4. Navigate Recipes
     * Zoom in or out, and hold click to drag and move the recipe tree to focus on the info you need
+5. Select parent recipes
+    * Toggle tree traversal to show the crafting guide for an item's parent recipe

 ## Overview of Tinkery